markgrover/cdk/cdk-data/src/main/markdown/guide.md

 The CDK Data module is a set of APIs for interacting with datasets in the Hadoop ecosystem.
-Specifically built to simplify direct reading and writing of datasets in storage subsystems such as the Hadoop Distributed FileSystem (HDFS), the Data module provides familiar, stream-oriented APIs, that remove the complexity of data serialization, partitioning, organization, and metadata system integration.
+Specifically built to simplify direct reading and writing of datasets in storage subsystems such as the Hadoop Distributed File System (HDFS), the Data module provides familiar, stream-oriented APIs, that remove the complexity of data serialization, partitioning, organization, and metadata system integration.
 These APIs do not replace or supersede any of the existing